Honors at Iowa and Phi Eta Sigma

 Q. What will be my responsibilities if I join this group?

 A. Once invited, all it takes to join and be a member is to register online as directed and to pay the one-time only national dues.
 We hope you will also come to the induction ceremony, brainstorm activities at our spring organizational meeting, apply for scholarships, and attend events.

 Q. Is this a sorority or fraternity, and is this group affiliated with the University of Iowa or is it national?

 A. Not a sorority or fraternity—an honor society, both national and local.
 The University of Iowa Phi Eta Sigma is a local chapter of a national honor society.

 Q. How are scholarships distributed?
 Are they need or merit based?

 A. Merit based.

 John Briggs Award

-The Honors Program presents the John Briggs award, a cash prize, to the senior member of the University of Iowa chapter of Phi Eta Sigma with the highest grade point average, provided the member has completed at least 90 of 120 hours at the University of Iowa.
+The Honors Program presents the John Briggs award, a cash prize, to the senior member of the University of Iowa chapter of Phi Eta Sigma with the highest grade point average on the largest number of graded hours at the University of Iowa.
 The award will be presented at the Honors Commendation Ceremony the Friday of spring finals week.